percona/percona-docker/README.md

 # Percona Server Docker Images

-These are optimized MySQL Server Docker images, created and maintained by the MySQL team at Oracle.
+These are the only official Percona Server Docker images, created and maintained by the Percona team.
 The available versions are:

     Percona Server 5.5 (tag: 5.5)
     Percona Server 5.6 (tag: 5.6)